 Find out about the Law School's Public Interest Law Foundation (UW-PILF) and other student organizations that work on pubic interest issues.

 Public Interest Job Search Handbooks

-The Office of Career Services has created Public Interest Job Search Handbooks to give students general information about the public interest job search process.
+The OCPD has created Public Interest Job Search Handbooks to give students general information about the public interest job search process.

 Funding For Summer Internships

 Get the latest information about grant or fellowship assistance to support summer positions with public interest employers, including government employers.